So many people needlessly go through life trying to lose weight & feeling crappy, thinking they have no willpower…

 How Your Weight, Body Fat, Cravings & Hunger Are Controlled By Your Hormones

-For decades we’ve been led to believe that if you are overweight it’s because you eat too much, that you need to eat less calories than you burn, and that calorie restriction is the answer.
+For decades we’ve been led to believe that if you are overweight it’s because you eat too much, that you need to eat fewer calories than you burn, and that calorie restriction is the answer.

 But this requires massive willpower, fighting cravings, constant hunger, stress and anxiety – and facing a future of constantly watching what you eat…forever.